-How do you ensure the long term growth or evolution of your business?
+How to ensure the long-term growth or evolution of your business

 If your business is either growing, scaling or evolving, i.e. changing and you want to ensure that you are leading sustainable change, there are certain considerations that you need to be aware of and act upon.
 Here they are.

-Professor Damodaran provides some general guidance on stage and focus.
-We think that his guidance is very useful, but it is not always straightforward to identify the stage and focus of a specific business – its leaders still need to make judgment calls.
+Professor Damodaran provides some guidance on stage and focus.
+We think that it is useful, but it is not always straightforward to guess them.
+Nevertheless, it is important that business leaders make an honest assessment, communicate it to stakeholders and act accordingly.

 According to Geoffrey West of the Santa Fe Institute, most companies disappear after 10 years.
 Only a few make it over 100 years, with even fewer making it over 200 years.
 The longest surviving companies are relatively modest in size and are highly specialized, operating in niche markets.